anywhichway/watchlight/README.md

 If the `errorHandler` throws, the next `catch` statement will be sought.

-#### boolean exists(object:Object [,test:function])
+#### boolean exists( object:Object [,test:function] )

 Checks to see if an object or partial object exists.
 Typically, used as part of rule condition.
+It is frequently used in combination with `Partial`

 ```javascript
 let joe = reactive(new Person({name:"joe",age:20})),